-Safeguarding is a national priority and LSCBs are working towards recommendations set out by Lord Laming, following his review into the death of Baby P.

-There is a strong link between staying safe and other outcomes.
+Safeguarding is a national priority and LSCBs are working towards recommendations set out by Lord Laming, following his review into the death of Baby P. There is a strong link between staying safe and other outcomes.
 There are a number of indicators in the National Indicator Set (NIS) that relate to the safety of children and young people.

-Three safety related priorities have been identified in the CYPP 2010-25
+Three safety related priorities have been identified in the CYPP 2010-2025

-- 1. Tackle the impact of domestic violence on children and young people - 2.
-Reduce levels of bullying - 3.
-Reduce numbers of children and young people who are victims of crime and reduce children and young people's fear of crime
+- Tackle the impact of domestic violence on children and young people - Reduce levels of bullying - Reduce numbers of children and young people who are victims of crime and reduce children and young people's fear of crime

+The focus of this outcome is to create a city where...
 Children and young people feel, and are, safe and secure at home, at school and in their community